tofay/yarn-palette/README.md

 # Yarn Palette

-Choose yarn colours from a photo.
+Yarn Palette is a tool for choosing yarn colours from a photo.

-## Project layout
-Yarn Palette is a website and a [cordova](https://cordova.apache.org/) app.
-The app directory contains a skeletal cordova project, and the top level index.html is the website.
-Any files required by both the website and the app reside in the app/www folder.

 ## License

 The code in this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Image copyright

-Example images are copyright of Tom Fay, and images of yarn are copyright of the respective yarn companies.
+Example images are copyright of Tom Fay, Finullgarn images are copyright of Ysolda Teague, and all other images of yarn are copyright of the respective yarn companies.

 ## Acknowledgments